How to Host a Jigsaw Puzzle Competition

 Some venues may include this with their rental space.
 If they do not, you will need to consider renting tables and chairs for the event.
 Competitions tables should all be the same size.
 Find table rental locations near you.

 The most needed item for your event are puzzles, of course!
 You will need to determine how many puzzles you will need.
 How many individuals or teams do you plan to have participate in your competition?
 Remember, all the jigsaw puzzles for each round must be the same for each participant so that it is a fair challenge.
-You certainly could purchase all the puzzles, but there are likely many puzzle companies or local stores in your area that would be happy to donate puzzles for your event if you list them as a sponsor or provide at a discount.
+You certainly could purchase all the puzzles, but there are likely many puzzle companies or local stores in your area that would be happy to donate or discount puzzles for your event if you list them as a sponsor.